maximepontoire/mapwize-ios-sdk/README.md

 Options are defined using the class MWZMapOptions.
 The following options are available:

 - apiKey : [NSString] must be provided for the map to load.
 It can be obtained from the Mapwize administration interface.
 If you don't have any, contact us.
-- maxBounds : [MWZLatLonBounds] region users are allowed to navigate in.
+- maxBounds : [MWZLatLonBounds] region users are allowed to navigate in (default: entire world).
-- center: [MWZLatLon] coordiantes of the center of the map at start-up.
+- center: [MWZLatLon] coordiantes of the center of the map at start-up (default: 0,0).
-- zoom : [NSNumber] integer between 0 and 21.
+- zoom : [NSNumber] integer between 0 and 21 (default 0).
+- minZoom: [NSNumber] optional minimum zoom allowed by the map, usefull to limit the visible area.
-- floor : [NSNumber] integer represneting the desired floor of the building.
+- floor : [NSNumber] integer representing the desired floor of the building (default 0).
+- locationEnabled : [BOOL] boolean defining if the GPS should be started and the user position displayed (default: true).
+- beaconsEnabled : [BOOL] boolean defining if the iBeacon scanner should be turned on (default: false).
+- accessKey: [NSString] optional accessKey to be used during map load to be sure that access is granted to desired buildings at first map display.
+- language: [NSString] optional preferred language for the map.
+Used to display all venues supporting that language.

 ### Moving the map
 Once the map loaded, you can use the following functions on the map instance: